 chew sugar-free gum, and

-Any products with fluoride will help remineralize your teeth.
+Products containing fluoride help remineralize your teeth.
 It is present in some tap water across the US.
 Further demineralization can be prevented by chewing sugar-free gum.
-Most brands use xylitol, which can stimulate the production of saliva, neutralize the mouth’s pH, and help kill some bacteria.
+Most brands use xylitol, which can stimulate saliva production, neutralize the mouth’s pH, and help kill some bacteria.

-Vitamin D is an important component of making your teeth healthy.
+Vitamin D is an important factor in maintaining your teeth's health.
 You can find it in foods like milk and yogurt as well as in your garden.

 Sesame or coconut oil can be used to clean your mouth.
-Swish some around in your mouth for about 20 minutes and spit it out.
+Swish it around in your mouth for about 20 minutes, then spit it out.
 It may be a good idea to brush your teeth afterwards anyway.
 This is a home remedy, not a professional recommendation.

 Tooth decay treatment

-The type of treatment your dentist will go with depends on how severe your tooth decay is.
+The type of treatment your dentist chooses depends on how severe your tooth decay is.
 He or she will begin with an exam to diagnose the problem and stage of the caries.
 Talk about any pain or sensitivity you have experienced.
 There might also be some X-rays and a probing session.

 Fluoridation

-The dentist may also apply fissure sealants to your molar teeth to prevent decay in the future.
-You might receive a prescription to use fluoridated toothpaste and mouthwash at home.
+The dentist may also apply fissure sealants to your molars to help prevent future decay.
+You might receive a prescription for fluoridated toothpaste and mouthwash to use at home.

 Fillings or crowns